markhedleyjones/docker-bbq/README.md

 <h1>docker-bbq<br><img alt="docker-bbq" src="https://raw.githubusercontent.com/MarkHedleyJones/docker-bbq/master/media/logo.webp"></h1>

-A tool for rapidly cooking up new [Docker](https://www.docker.com/) projects while simplifying containerised software development.
+A tool for rapidly cooking up new [Docker](https://www.docker.com/) or [Podman](https://podman.io/) projects while simplifying containerised software development.
 Free yourself from writing and optimising dockerfiles and focus on development.

 This tool might be useful if you:
-1. become frustrated from manually running `docker run -it -v ...`, or
+1. become frustrated from manually running `docker run -it -v ...` or `podman run -it -v ...`, or
-1. work across many Docker-based repositories and want more consistency, or
+1. work across many container-based repositories and want more consistency, or
 1. are rebuilding your images after modifying source-code.

 ## Demonstration